Why do we need magnesium?

 Signs you may not be getting enough magnesium

 The changes in our soil allow less magnesium to get into our produce and food products.
 The overabundance of calcium consumption without magnesium will also cause deficiency.
 The inability to absorb it due to other poor quality foods being consumed (sugar) may also contribute.
-In the case of grains, unless soaked the absorption rate of minerals is low.
 Here are common signs of magnesium deficiency (these can also be caused by other things):

 - Tooth decay

 How can you make sure you get enough magnesium?

 Just eat healthy foods and include the ones listed (they also have numerous other vitamins and minerals!).
 See foods below for examples.

 - Dark leafy greens

 - Black beans